sarathchandra2812/chicago-taxi/README.md

 We are extra careful when working with clients' data, especially when PII data is involved.
 Aside form masking the taxiIDs with anonymous IDs for the purpose of this project, we have the following considerations:

 ## Secure Infrastructure
-We will keep our data in the Google Cloud Platform, the most trustworthy and trusted cloud platform.
+We will keep our data, data pipeline and analytics work in the Google Cloud Platform, the most trustworthy and trusted cloud platform.
 (https://cloud.google.com/security/infrastructure/)

 ## Prevent Data Loss